Clinical audits

 Do I need to do a pre-registration form?

-A pre-registration form is NOT required for Quality Assurance/Negligible Risk applications.
+A pre-registration form is NOT required for Quality Assurance or Minimal Risk applications.

 Quality Assurance or Research?

-Even if my project is quality improvement (QI), I want to publish my results so I need ethics approval.
+Even if my project is quality assurance or improvement, I want to publish my results so I need ethics approval.

-However, if the primary purpose is to publish your findings, then you should reconsider whether the project is actually research.
+If the primary purpose is to publish your findings, then you should reconsider whether the project is actually research.
 In many cases publishable findings are new generalizable knowledge, and therefore research.
+Retrospective research ethics approval cannot be granted.

 Collection, Use and Disclosure of Health Information